This location has multiple holiday properties

-The lounge has 2 large sofas, feature granite fireplace, wood burning stove, English free-to-air satellite TV, 42" smart LCD TV, DVD, coffee-table and a bookcase filled with a selection of books and board games.
+The lounge has 2 large sofas, feature granite fireplace, wood burning stove, English free-to-air satellite tv, French terrestrial tv, 42" smart LCD tv, dvd, coffee-table and a bookcase filled with a selection of books and board games.
 Window with views across the gravel driveway to Hazel Cottage beyond.

 The bedrooms: a double, a twin and a single with solid pine furniture throughout.
 All bedrooms have solid chestnut flooring and exposed "A" frames.